prscX/react-native-bottom-sheet-text-view/README.md

   <a href="https://github.com/prscX/react-native-bottom-sheet-text-view#License"><img src="https://img.shields.io/npm/l/react-native-bottom-sheet-text-view.svg?style=flat" /></a>
 </p>

-    React Native: Native Bottom Sheet Text View
+    ReactNative: Native Bottom Sheet Text View (Android/iOS)

+If this project has helped you out, please support us with a star 🌟
 </h1>

-This library is a wrapper around native bottomsheet which is modified to show a large text view
+This library is a wrapper around native bottomsheet which is modified to show a large text view:

 | **Android: [prscX/BottomSheetTextView.Android](https://github.com/prscX/BottomSheetTextView.Android)**             |